North Korea tests long-range ballistic missile, Seoul says - Local News 8

 North Korea tests its missiles at a highly lofted trajectory.
 If they were fired at a flatter trajectory, they would in theory have the ability to reach the US mainland.

-Earlier this month, the Kim Jong Un regime showcased almost a dozen advanced ICBMs at a nighttime military parade in Pyongyang in the biggest display yet of what its state-run media described as North Korea’s “nuclear attack capability.”
+Earlier this month, the Kim Jong Un regime showcased almost at least 11 advanced ICBMs at a nighttime military parade in Pyongyang in the biggest display yet of what its state-run media described as North Korea’s “nuclear attack capability.”

 Analysts said those missiles appeared to be Hwasong-17s.